shubham1091/Python_for_everybody/Access_Web/Chapter_Twelve/reading.md

 # <span style="color:#f6fc2d">If You Want to Learn More</span>

-This chapter covers networking at a very high leve.
-If you want to learn more, there is bothe free book and a Coursera<br>
+This chapter covers networking at a very high level.
+If you want to learn more, there is both free book and a Coursera<br>
-course that I would recomend:
+course that I would recommend:

 - <a href="https://www.net-intro.com/">Introduction to Networking</a> (free textbook)
 - <a href="https://www.coursera.org/learn/internet-history"> Internet History, Technology, and Security</a> (Coursera Course)